(9 days/8 nights) Tour code: SH3

 - Visit to two national parks

-- Whale watching tour (weather permitting)
+- Whale watching tour and sea angling (weather permitting)

 - Boat trip on Jökulsárlón glacial lagoon